 Average Time for Procedural Order No. 1 (PO#1), Decision Writing and Total Cycle

 The OEB has committed to report on the performance of key application milestones for applications heard by panels of Commissioners for major application types.
-The three graphs illustrate the performance for various application types relative to the performance standard for:
+The following three graphs below illustrate the performance for various application types relative to the performance standard for:

 This graph provides the average time from the close of the record to the issuance of the decision and compares this to the performance standard.

 This graph provides the average time from a complete application to the issuance of the decision and compares it to the performance standard.
-As noted above, several facility applications filed under the Municipal Franchises Act dealt with non-standard issues and exceeded the Total Cycle Time metric.

 Past Reports